 Morning classes focus on Skill Development Levels I and II and include training in sewing and computers.
 A training grant for program participants is paid for this portion of learning.

 Afternoon classes are focused on recovery and healing through courses such as relapse prevention, practicing the 12-steps, self-esteem, parenting, anger management, etc. This is accomplished through delivery of recovery curriculum in short, interactive classes and recreational and educational outings.

-While participating in the day program, participants can place their children in the onsite parent support centre free of charge.
+While participating in the ASK Learning Centre, participants can place their children in the onsite parent support centre free of charge.

 SECOND STAGE HOUSING

 The objective of this level of housing is to increase participants’ responsibility and freedom within a monitored environment.
 There is a Housing Support Worker on site, whose job is to ensure the overall safety and security of the home and to offer problem-solving assistance as needed.
 Participants at this level no longer require a curfew or approved overnights as they are now capable of self-regulation.
 Their responsibility will increase in that they will organize and facilitate their own house meetings for problem-solving and chore rotation, and they will each take turns managing the monthly housing budget to purchase house supplies.

 This level of housing is particularly useful for participants as it gives them support while they transition into independent living, either in Phase III housing or in their own apartment.